 To make a long story short…the company tanked.
 The product releases missed the mark on what users really needed.
 Negative feedback came back fast and furious.
-The schedules for this IT project management undertaking started running weeks and months behind.
+The schedules for their projects started running weeks and months behind.
 Everyone was scrambling to catch-up and shift gears to become more aligned with the end users.
 But, it was too late.
 The venture capital company decided to cut its losses and pulled out.
 All that was left was a bunch of hardware and furniture that could be purchased for pennies on the dollar.
 Why?
 Because this company acted like an arrogant jerk!

 Why Does Arrogance Happen in IT Project Management?

-There are a number of reasons why good companies go bad and IT project management suffers as a result.
+There are a number of reasons why good companies go bad and IT projects suffer as a result.
 The following are a few of these reasons:

 - Technology is Exciting: There’s a lot of adrenaline flowing when you’re working for a company with a whole bunch of smart people that are doing things that have never been done before.
 Breakthrough after revolutionary breakthrough causes people to really get into what they are working on and the results.
 Success breeds success and unfortunately, sometimes success can breed arrogance.